Augustoni/wiki-score/README.md

 ![image](https://user-images.githubusercontent.com/60670025/167449184-7e5fcb83-3ba2-4abd-89cb-37e8101f1e49.png)

-You also need to remove the ''' ''' and the "line page_text=page.text" if you want the more precise wikicode.
+You also need to remove the ''' ''' and the "line page_text=page‧text" if you want the more precise wikicode.
 Use "#" to comment the line, inactivating it without fully loosing it.

 ![image](https://user-images.githubusercontent.com/60670025/167449226-4967675f-fa0f-42dd-b3cd-967846f0e017.png)